leechanwoo-kor/leechanwoo-kor.github.io/_posts/skku/artificialintelligence/2023-04-11-bayesiannetworks.md

 <img width="915" alt="image" src="https://user-images.githubusercontent.com/55765292/231128278-39d1c117-7478-4468-9543-463f91490d88.png">{: .align-center}

-- Each node Xi has a conditional probability distribution
+Each node Xi has a conditional probability distribution <br>
-- P(Xi | Parents(Xi )) that quantifies the effect of the parents on the node
+P(Xi | Parents(Xi )) that quantifies the effect of the parents on the node <br>
-- The parameters are the probabilities in these conditional probability tables (CPTs) {: .notice--danger}
+The parameters are the probabilities in these conditional probability tables (CPTs) {: .notice--danger}

 <br>